SAP/luigi/README.md

 - Make the micro frontend accessible only through HTTPS.
 - Add Content Security Policies (CSPs).
 - Make the Access-Control-Allow-Origin HTTP header as restrictive as possible.
-- Maintain a whitelist with trusted domains and compare it with the origin of luigi core app.
+- Maintain a whitelist with trusted domains and compare it with the origin of Luigi core application.
 The origin will be passed when you call the init listener in your micro frontend.
-Stop further processing in case of a non-matching origin.
+Stop further processing if the origin does not match.

 >**NOTE**: Luigi follows these [sandbox rules for iframes](https://github.com/SAP/luigi/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140).